system-transparency/stfe/doc/api.md

 shard into a newer one.
 Not only would that defeat the purpose of sharding, but it would also become a potential denial-of-service vector.

-The signed message is composed of the selected shard hint and the submitter's checksum.
-It must be possible to verify the signature using the submitter's public verification key.
+The signed message is composed of the chosen `shard_hint` and the submitter's `checksum`.
+It must be possible to verify `signature_over_message` using the submitter's public verification key.

-Note that the way `shard_hint` and `chekcsum` are serialized with regards to signing differs from how they're being transmitted to the log.
+Note that the way `shard_hint` and `checksum` are serialized with regards to signing differs from how they're being transmitted to the log.

-A key hash is included in the leaf so that the leaf can be attributed to the submitter.
-A hash, rather than the full public verification key, is used to motivate the verifier to locate the appropriate key and make an explicit trust decision.
+A `key_hash` of the key used for signing `message` is included in `tree_leaf` so that the leaf can be attributed to the submitter.
+A hash, rather than the full public key, is used to motivate the verifier to locate the appropriate key and make an explicit trust decision.

 ## Public endpoints
 Every log has a base URL that identifies it uniquely.
 The only constraint is